jermspeaks/christmas-adventure/sections/section-532.md

 *I understand it all now,* you thought. *The complete message, the full pattern, everything.*

-The Memory Keeper's light brightened, and you heard its voice, joyful.
+The Keepsake Keeper's light brightened, and you heard its voice, joyful.
 "You've decoded it!" it said.
 "The complete message!
 You understand everything I've been trying to tell you!"

 *I do understand,* you realized. *The complete message, everything.*